Jeff the Land Shark: Fictional character biography

 The land sharks are an amphibious four-legged shark species that were created by MODOK Superior as part of a plan to attack Santa Monica.
-When the West Coast Avengers led by Kate Bishop defeated the West Coast version of the Masters of Evil which MODOK Superior was a part, MODOK Superior's former employee and nemesis Gwen Poole found and adopted a baby land-shark.
+When the West Coast Avengers led by Kate Bishop defeated the West Coast version of the Masters of Evil, of which MODOK Superior was a part, MODOK Superior's former employee and nemesis Gwenpool found and adopted a baby land-shark.
 Gwen named the creature Jeff after a kitten of the same name she had adopted earlier in the series but whom she had to give up.
 Gwen was also motivated to adopt him by previously having had a shark-theme herself, including a shark backpack, a Blåhaj, a shark phone case, and a sharklike Venom form.
 Jeff became part of the West Coast Avengers.

 At the beginning of Thompson's 2019 Deadpool series, Gwen, a real world being aware of the fictional comic book nature of the Marvel Universe after being transported there, becomes concerned that so many titles featuring her have been cancelled.
 In an attempt to secure a better future for Jeff, she entrusts him to Wade Wilson, only for his title to be promptly cancelled as well.
 Jeff is subsequently briefly in the care of Elsa Bloodstone.

 It's Jeff!
-(2021) depicts Jeff as once again living with Gwen Poole and Kate Bishop.
+(2021) depicts Jeff as once again living with Gwenpool and Kate Bishop.
 In the series, "Jeff has been the darling of a superhero pool party; stolen Captain America's shield to sled with the Young Avengers; eaten the Infinity Gauntlet; and swiped a superhero gathering's Thanksgiving turkey".
 In the 2022 second season, Gwen returns and continues to care for Jeff along with Kate, having been absent for the first season.

 During the "Venom War" storyline, Jeff is briefly bonded to a Symbiote.
 They find a way to work together and obtain food from the stands at Coney Island.
 When the Zombiotes attack, Jeff assists Kate, Gwen, America Chavez, and Fuse in fighting the Zombiotes.
 Once the Zombiotes are defeated, Jeff and the Symbiote separate from each other.

-Jeff was with Kate Bishop and Gwenpool when they encountered X-31, a reconstructed version of the Gwen Stacy clone created by New U Technologies and later modified by a branch of the Weapon X Project led by the Grand Architect.
-Jeff later helps fight the Weapon X soldiers as Spider-Man unmasks the Grand Architect who Gwenpool reveals to be a counterpart of Marvel Comics writer Cavan Scott.